ilri/dspace-statistics-api/README.md

 - Support [DSpace 6 UUIDs](https://jira.duraspace.org/browse/DS-1782)
 - Migrate away from SolrClient dependency
 - Switch to [Python 3.6+ f-string syntax](https://realpython.com/python-f-strings/)
+- Check IDs in database to see if they are deleted...

 ## License
 This work is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).